-Our Litter Bins can also be used to put used poop scoop bags into, so you don't have to find a dedicated dog bin to properly dispose of your pets poop.
-Please carry your waste to the nearest bin or take it home with you.
+- you can put used poop scoop bags in our liter bins - so you don't have to find a dedicated dog bin to properly dispose of your pets poop

-Litter bins are emptied regularly.
-Please report any full bins to our Waste Services team.
+- litter bins are emptied regularly - report any full bins to the Landscape and Countryside team

 - to report dog fouling or for information on poop scoop bags see our page on dog fouling